NativeScript/docs-v7/docs/runtimes/ios/how-to/Use-Native-Libraries.md

 # Static Frameworks

 Most of the static frameworks don't contain `module.modulemap` file, so you have to add the file manually.
-This is why you can't use CocoaPods to include static frameworks.
 To include a static framework in a plugin grab a prebuilt version of the framework, add a `module.modulemap` file in it and drop it in your `{plugin-path}/platforms/ios/` folder.

+> In case you cannot modify the native framework (for example when it comes from a Pod) and must define its `module.modulemap` somewhere else in your plugin, take a look at the following sample for guidance: https://github.com/NativeScript/plugin-ios-modulemap-sample

 ### Pros